Bayern’s ‘missing’ rivals in Bundesliga causing concern

 BERLIN (AP) — Munich police issued a missing person’s notice for Bayern Munich’s Bundesliga challengers on Saturday.

-Local law enforcement celebrated Bayern’s record-extending ninth consecutive title by joking on Twitter that they were looking for its missing rivals over the past nine years.
+Local law enforcement celebrated Bayern’s record-extending ninth consecutive German title by joking on Twitter that they were looking for its missing rivals over the past nine years.

 Bayern’s latest title had an air of inevitability after Hansi Flick’s team began the season with an 8-0 demolition of Schalke.
 It celebrated clinching the league on Saturday with a 6-0 rout of Borussia Mönchengladbach.